anaghamrajeev/anaghamrajeev/README.md

 ### Hi there, I'm Anagha 👋

+- 👀 I’m interested in AI for sustainability, reinforcement learning, self-supervised learning
+- 🔭 I work as a Software Engineer at Shell to analyse and predict greenhouse gas emissions.
+- 🌱 I’m currently learning the mathematics behind self-supervised learning.
+- 👯 I’m looking to collaborate on developing energy-efficient AI systems.
+- 📫 How to reach me: [LinkedIn](linkedin.com/in/anaghamrajeev) , [Twitter](twitter.com/anaghamrajeev)
+- 😄 Pronouns: she/her

 <!--
 **anaghamrajeev/anaghamrajeev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.